Passionate about health and wellness? HealthWorks is a student peer education and outreach program that promotes health at University Park.

 Some examples of activities and responsibilities for outreach and workshop volunteers are:

-- Staffing outreach tables and events (e.g., Eating Disorders Awareness Week, Safer Spring Break, Earth Week, and Access to Protection safer sex outreach)
+- Staffing outreach tables and events (e.g., Eating Disorders Awareness Week, Sun Protection and Skin Health, Minority Health, and Access to Protection safer sex outreach)

 - Facilitating programs (Alcohol Workshop, Mission: Nutrition, Safer Sex Party, Stress Less, Got Sleep?)